palladius/marinelife-crawler/README.md

 ## Result

-Look how awsome the parsing results:
+Look how awesome the parsing results:

 ```
 $ ./crawl-wikipedia.rb